JulieIronhack/technical_challenge_WD/README.md

 ## About the App

-The Phone Cave app is a catalog showcasing various phone models available at The Phone Cave store.
+The Phone Cave app is a catalog showcasing various phone models available at The IronPhones store.
 It allows users to browse through the list of phones, view detailed information about each phone, and experience an eye-appealing interface.

 ## Getting Started